childrensdatanetwork/PRM-birth-cohort/README.md

 | (7) date of first ever referral if possible     |

 ### Step 3: Download all the files in the same folder.
-Then, run 'PRM_coding_features_cleaned_Dec2021.R'.
+Then, run 'PRMCodingFeaturesCleaned.R'.
 This creates predicting and target features.
 Don't forget to change 'setwd("working directory")' to your current working directory.

-### Step 4: Run 'scoreNewDatasetCAModel_Mar2022.R.'
+### Step 4: Run 'scoreNewDataset.R.'
 This is to generate prediction scores for each child.
 Again, change 'setwd("working directory")' to your current working directory.